b-hayes/b-hayes/articles/2021-04-13-exception-and-error-handling-in-php.md

 Some address this by catching them, checking the message and then convert... 🤚🤨.
 No.

 A much better solution is to create custom exceptions and just throw a human-readable message in the first place.
-Then we just tell 🤵Alfred that any messages in these special CustomExceptionsForClient envelopes can be directly handed to our clients.
+Then we just tell 🤵🏼‍♂️Alfred that any messages in these special CustomExceptionsForClient envelopes can be directly handed to our clients.
 Common situations turned into appropriate responses via custom exceptions.

 If your situation doesn't quite fit, create a new exception type and map it to the appropriate response in the handler.